sahana/eden/docs/en/dev/styleguide.rst

         }

 **Colors**
-    Colors must be always wrote in hexadecimal.
+    Colors must be always written in hexadecimal.
 You are allowed to use three digits abbreviations.

 **Font size**
-    Font size must be declared in **em's** except a presentation requirement.
+    Font size must be declared in **em's** except for presentation requirement.

 JavaScript